Some links in this post may be affiliate links

 Calathea vittata (Goeppertia elliptica) is easily propagated by plant division during repotting.
 The best time to propagate is at the beginning of the growing season in spring as the plant is in the active growing phase which hastens establishment.

-Calathea vittata (Goeppertia elliptica) problems include brown leaf tips, curled leaves, drooping leaves, plant dying, loss of leaf color, pests and diseases among others.
+Calathea vittata (Goeppertia elliptica) problems are brown leaf tips, curling leaves, yellow leaves, drooping leaves, plant dying, washed out leaves, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

-Brown leaf tips and edges in Calathea vittata are caused by low humidity, spidermites, hard water and salts build up.
-Let's look at how to fix these issues.
+Brown leaf tips and edges on Calathea vittata are caused by low humidity, spidermites infestation, hard water or salts buildup.

-Curled leaves in Calathea vittata are caused by overwatering, underwatering, direct sunlight, little light, temperature stress, overfeeding.
+Curling leaves on Calathea vittata are caused by overwatering, soggy soil, underwatering, direct sunlight, too little light, temperature stress or overfeeding.

-Drooping leaves in Calathea vittata are caused by dry air, improper watering, being root-bound.
+Drooping leaves on Calathea vittata are caused by dry air, improper watering or being root-bound.

 Check out these 10 Causes of Calathea Drooping Leaves and How to Revive It

-Calathea vittata washed out leaves are due to exposure of the plant to hot direct sunlight.
-Position the plant in a more shaded spot or instal a light curtain to protect it from direct sunlight to prevent its eventual death.
+Washed out leaves on Calathea vittata are due to exposure of the plant to direct sunlight.
+Position the plant in a more shaded spot or instal a light curtain to shield it from direct sunlight.

 Calathea Vittata is a stunning, tropical beauty that elevates any indoor space.
 With proper light, humidity, and watering, it will reward you with lush, patterned foliage all year round.
 Although it has a reputation for being fussy, once you understand its needs, it becomes a low-maintenance, rewarding houseplant.